 Washington is a beautiful city for outdoor activities.
 The downtown and neighboring communities are filled with trails for hiking, biking, running, and inline skating.
 For those who prefer the water, there are paddleboats for rent along the Tidal Basin and canoeing down the Potomac River, all within easy walking distance of the campus.
 Adults and children alike enjoy the excitement of the National Zoo, where the pandas on loan from China are always the main attraction.

-Washington is uniquely situated near the mountains for hiking and skiing, the Chesapeake Bay for fishing and water sports, the beach for a relaxing getaway, and scenic Skyline Drive for camping or nature watching.
+Washington is uniquely situated near the mountains for hiking and skiing, the Chesapeake Bay for fishing and water sports, the beach for a relaxing getaway, and scenic Skyline Drive in nearby Luray, Virginia for camping or nature watching.